Stock Music track: Rudy Rudy Stomp

-Highly energizing, this second-wave style ska tune conveys good vibes.
+Highly energizing, this second-wave style ska music track conveys good vibes.
 The song structure is straightforward, featuring 60’s style organ, electric guitar, bass, drums, and light scatting.
-This tune is perfect for upbeat commercials, oddball comedy and travel – especially island – themes or settings.
+This music is perfect for upbeat commercials, oddball comedy and travel – especially island – themes or settings.

 |Track ID number:||17583|

 |Genres:||Reggae & Ska -- Comedy music - Wacky & Outlandish|

 |Moods/Emotions:||Busy / Active / Bustling -- Happy / Joyful / Positive -- Funny / Playful / Whimsical / Comical -- Chaotic / Uncontrolled / Wild|

 |Suggested Production Types:||Comedy / Sitcom / Dramedy -- Historical / Retro: 1970's -- Historical / Retro: 1960's -- TV Commercial - Quirky / Fun -- Urban Culture / Youth Subculture|